 Our brief was to make a few stereotypical body types; a child, teenager, fat man, skinny man, fat woman and slim woman.
 We then had to design heads, clothes and protest banners for them, as well as create some shop signs on the computers to put in the background.
 We have a class of twelve, so split up the tasks between us all.
 My own job was to make some clothes for the characters, as the bodies could be used many times, just with different outfits and heads.

-es for armatures, and papier mache to create the actual shape.
+The bodies were created using metal frames for armatures, and papier mache to create the actual shape.
 The heads were made mainly out of plasticine, and the skin colour and shoes were also made with plasticine.
 The clothes were handmade out of a variety of textiles, but mainly felt or any small pieces of scrap material we found.

 Our small part in the productio